-Human Physiology I, Fall 2020 Course Syllabus:
+Human Physiology I, Fall 2022 Course Syllabus:

-PSL 431, 4 Credits

-Course Modality: In-Person

-Lectures every M, W, F from 1:50 - 2:40 pm in Molecular Plant Sciences 1200 (MPS 1200) Recitations on Wednesday or Thursday (depending on registered section, see Page 2) Course Materials: Textbook (see below), Calculator and D2L
+PSL 431, 4 CreditsCourse Modality: In-PersonLectures: M, W, F from 1:50 - 2:40 pm, Molecular Plant Sciences 1200 (MPS 1200)Recitations: W or Th (depending on registered section, see Page 2)Course Materials: Textbook (see below), Calculator and D2L

-Course Description: This course is open to juniors and seniors and covers cell physiology and the nervous, vascular, cardiac and respiratory systems.
+Course Description: This course is open to juniors and seniors and covers fundamental cell physiology as well as how it applies to the nervous, vascular, cardiac, and respiratory systems.
 At the end of this course, students will be able to describe how these systems work at the molecular, cellular, tissue and system levels.